Litter in Kitsap

 Report illegal dumpsites on county lands or roads to SeeClickFix or 360-337-5777 using the "Illegal Dumping" category.
 If the waste is located where people are living unsheltered, use the "Homeless Encampment" category.
 Call 911 if the dumpsite is hazardous.

-Private property owners are responsible for preventing and removing waste illegally dumped on private property or a private road.
-If illegal dumping occurs on your property, contact the Kitsap Public Health District - Solid Waste Program.
+Private property owners are responsible for removing waste from private properties and roads.
+If illegal dumping occurs on your property, contact the Kitsap Public Health District - Solid Waste Program for assistance.

 Illegal dumping is the dumping of waste illegally instead of using an authorized method such as curbside collection, an authorized dumpster, or a permitted waste facility.
 It is considered illegal dumping when any junk, garbage, or debris is left on public property, including public roads and rights of way.
 Illegal dumpsites are typically large concentrations of waste that were transported from elsewhere.